datopian/dataframe.js/README.md

   * http://learnjsdata.com/ - mainly uses d3 data manipulation capabilities
   * https://github.com/agershun/alasql

+*Suggestions welcome: please open pull requests or issues*

-## A Full Stack Data
+## What is the Full Stack for Data

-Propose a 3-part stack:
+DataFrame only covers a part of the "data stack":

 * DataFrame object for holding "rows" of data
-  * Might add a Dataset (or DataPackage) object as a way to represent an overall Dataset with metadata and possibly multiple DataFrames (plus
+  * Might add a Dataset (or DataPackage) object as a way to represent an overall Dataset with metadata and possibly multiple DataFrames (plus other info)
+* DataQuery - querying data efficiently, storing and reifying queries.  &laquo; not sure about this one as needed separately from e.g. DataFrame
+* Connectors - data import / export from other sources ranging from CSV to RDBMS and more.
+Again probably not part of DataFrame but separate libraries.
+This is a particular area where the connection with Tabular Data Package and JSON Table Schema is strong

+There is of course lots of other stuff in the "data stack" such as the following:

-* DataViews - data presentation (grids, graphs etc).
+* Views / Visualization - data presentation (grids, graphs etc).
 Largely handled by third party libraries.
-* DataQuery - querying data efficiently, storing and reifying queries.  <-- not sure about this one as needed separately from e.g. DataFrame
-* DataConnector - data import / export
+* Validation
+* Analytics
+* ETL
+* etc

+These might use DataFrame but they are not specifically in DataFrame.